SISBID/All-Modules-Archive/README.md

 ### Day 2

 1. Multivariate plots for bioinformatics, using ggplot2 and GGally.
-1. Genomic plots, using ggplot2 and ggbio.
+1. Data mining and genomic plots.
 1. Data manipulation with dplyr.
 1. Tidy data and tidying your messy data with tidyr.